reml-group/fortisavqa/README.md

 # Robustness Evaluation and Bias Mitigation in AVQA: Insights from Datasets and Models
 This repository provides the dataset and implementation for our paper: **"Robustness Evaluation and Bias Mitigation in AVQA: Insights from Datasets and Models"**.
-This work is an improved and extended version of our [previously published paper](https://github.com/reml-group/MUSIC-AVQA-R) in NeurIPS 2024.
+This work is an improved and extended version of our [previously published paper](https://github.com/reml-group/MUSIC-AVQA-R) in NeurIPS 2024. <span style="color:red;">Compared to MUSIC-AVQA-R, we think the head/tail splitting in FortisAVQA is more rational.</span>

 ![Static Badge](https://img.shields.io/badge/python-3.10-blue)
 [![Static Badge](https://img.shields.io/badge/FortisAVQA-pdf-red)](https://openreview.net/pdf?id=twpPD9UMUN)